Hurricane Window & Door FAQs

 – Always follow the manufacturer’s instructions for installing the specific window type.

-- Ensure that the window is level, plumb, and square before securing it.
+– Use flashing and caulking appropriately to prevent water damage.- Ensure that the window is level, plumb, and square before securing it.

 – Work carefully when insulating and sealing the frame to avoid warping or air leakage.